If you believe the ads, every kid needs a daily Flintstones or gummy bear vitamin. But is it true?

 Healthy kids get their best start from what you put in your grocery cart.

 Good nutrition starts by serving a wide variety of whole, fresh foods as much as possible.
-That's far better than serving up fast foods or convenience foods -- and hoping that taking a kids' vitamin will undo any nutritional no-no's.
+That's far better than serving up fast food or convenience food -- and hoping that taking a kids' vitamin will undo any nutritional no-no's.
 You'll find the most vitamins and minerals in foods high in carbohydrates and proteins (rather than fats).
 By far, the most high-vitamin foods of all are fresh fruits and vegetables.

 To give kids more vitamins, aim for more variety -- not simply more food.
-Twice as many kids today are overweight than just two decades ago, so use kid-sized food portions, which are one-quarter to one-third the size of adult portions.
+Twice as many kids today are overweight than just 2 decades ago, so use kid-sized food portions, which are one-quarter to one-third the size of adult portions.

 Spread the variety of foods into several small meals and snacks throughout the day.
 If your child won't eat a particular food for a few days -- like vegetables -- don't fret.
 But reintroduce those foods again a day or two later, perhaps prepared in a different way.
 Kids' "food strikes" usually end by themselves.